 I have heard that Buddha spoke of 84,000 Dharma "Doors," or approaches to enlightenment, but I had always considered this a gross exaggeration.
 What I'm finding in my study of Mahayana is drawing me closer to appreciating the tremendous scope and diversity of the teachings.

-My previous experiences with Buddhism were focused on the "flavors" of Japanese and ancient Chinese Buddhism - Nichiren, Shin, and Zen (Chan in Chinese.
-The approach to the Dharma of these various schools is what I'd more "Protestant."
-Although they do have their various chants, iconic representations i.e. Gohonzons and Scrolls, they, for the most part focus on the more stark aspects of Buddha's teachings.
+My previous experiences with Buddhism were focused on the "flavors" of Japanese and ancient Chinese Buddhism - Nichiren, Shin, and Zen (Chan in Chinese.)
+The approach to the Dharma of these various schools is what I'd describe as "Protestant."
+Although they do have their various chants, iconic representations i.e. Gohonzons and Scrolls, they, for the most part focus on the more stark aspects of Buddha's teachings, stripped of many of the rituals and practices found in other schools.

 THE "PROTESTANT" APPROACH TO BUDDHISM